andregerardi/evangelicos-catolicos-e-acao-legislativa/README.md

 2) "From mysticism to politics: protagonism of conservative Charismatic catholic parliamentarians in the National Congress in the last two legislative terms (2015-2018; 2019-2022)" (No prelo)

 *Lista dos deputados evangélicos da 54 e 55 legislaturas;

-*Scrip para formular um banco de dados de proposições legislativas relacionadas a 54 e 55 legislaturas
+*Script para formular um banco de dados de proposições legislativas relacionadas a 54 e 55 legislaturas